BIMSBbioinfo/pigx/website/posts/supplementary-materials.md

 ## PiGx BS-seq

-The supplementary results for the BS-seq pipeline from the analysis of the RNA-seq datasets from Hon. et al consist of 9 reports in HTML format; We have highlighted the most important figures from the second biological replicate in the study (as used in the original study), and for completeness, we include here the same reports for the first biological replicate, as well as the post-maturation data from labelled “day 3”.
+The supplementary results for the BS-seq pipeline from the analysis of the RNA-seq datasets from Hon. et al consist of three reports in HTML format; We have highlighted the most important figures from the study.

 Each HTML document represents a stand-alone summary of some the key findings for the given sample, along with a description of the key